GrahamDumpleton/mod_wsgi/docs/user-guides/application-issues.rst

 There is also a bit of a question mark over the Python Subversion bindings.
-This package also uses SWIG, however it is only some versions that appear to require that the very first sub interpreter created when Python is initialised be used.
+This package also uses SWIG, however it is only some versions that appear to require that the main Python interpreter be used.
 It is currently believed that this may be more to do with coding problems than with the ``-threads`` option being passed to the 'swig' command when the bindings were generated.

-For all the affected packages, as described above it is believed though that they will work when application group is set to force the application to run in the first interpreter created by Python as described above.
+For all the affected packages, as described above it is believed though that they will work when application group is set to force the application to run in the main Python interpreter as described above.

 Another option for packages which use SWIG generated bindings is not to use the ``-threads`` option when 'swig' is used to generate the bindings.
 This